revarcline/craziest_eights_api/README.md

 # Crazy Eights API

 ## Example Deploy
-An example deployment is available [here](https://craziest-eights.buckar.ooo)
+An example deployment is available [here](https://craziest-eights.herokuapp.com).
+Because tokens are used in the URL, deploying with SSL is highly recommended.

 ## Sample API library
 An example of an API libarary using JavaScript `fetch` calls is available at `/sample/userApi.js`.
-It is currently pointing to the example deployment at `https://craziest-eights.buckar.ooo` but the `API_ROOT` constant can be changed for local usage.
+It is currently pointing to the example deployment at `https://craziest-eights.herokuapp.com` but the `API_ROOT` constant can be changed for local usage.

 ## AI player
 If deploying with a frontend, it might be desirable to uncomment line 15 of `app/models/player.rb` to add a 2.5 second latency to ai player moves.
 On the current deploy, AI players move instantly.